 Although national definitions of under-represented societal groups vary from country to country, there are important points of convergence in priorities and approaches.
 In most cases, national authorities identify several categories of under-represented groups.
-Georgia, Germany and the United Kingdom routinely use more than five distinct categories for monitoring student participation.
+Austria, Georgia, Germany and the United Kingdom routinely use more than five distinct categories for monitoring student participation.
 Greece also uses more than five categories to collect information about students upon registration, but none of these categories of students - including students from weaker socio-economic background and people with disabilities - have been identified as under-represented.
-However, they are groups that are eligible for special support measures that are in place to ensure social equity in Greek higher education.
+However, special measures have been put in place and are applied in order to prevent under-representation of certain social groups and to safeguard social equity in higher education.

-At the other end of the spectrum are Austria, France, Luxembourg and Sweden that consider as potential under-represented groups only students from socio-economically disadvantaged backgrounds (although Luxembourg draws an explicit link between low socio-economic status and immigrant background).
+At the other end of the spectrum are France, Luxembourg and Sweden that consider as potential under-represented groups only students from socio-economically disadvantaged backgrounds (although Luxembourg draws an explicit link between low socio-economic status and immigrant background).